IanKeen/IanKeen.github.io/_posts/2020-05-11-container-coordinators.md

 If you made it this far you probably have the idea but just to recap the rules I like to use when working with this pattern:

-- Only Containers perform transitions, this includes push/pop, present/dismiss.
+- Only Containers perform transitions; this includes push/pop, present/dismiss.
-- Containers configure properties on a View Controllers relevant to their duties , this includes properties like `title`, `navigationItem`s and `tabBarItem`s
+- Containers configure properties on a View Controller relevant to their duties; this includes properties like `title`, `navigationItem`s and `tabBarItem`s

-Much like the more common Coordinator pattern this certainly isn't a silver bullet either.
+Much like the more common Coordinator pattern this certainly isn't a silver bullet.
 However I have had really good success using it a number of apps so I'd love to hear your feedback if you decide to try it.
 There are some quirks but overall I find it easier to _lean into_ UIKit rather than try to fight it.